Economies of scale refer to the cost advantages businesses obtain due to size, output, or scale of operation.

-With economies of scale, the average cost per unit falls as the scale of output is increased.
+With economies of scale, the average cost per unit falls as the output scale increases.

-Essentially, as businesses grow larger in scale, they can achieve lower costs per unit.
+Essentially, as businesses grow more prominent in scale, they can achieve lower costs per unit.

 Definition of Economies of Scale